Abdrakhman-Akchurin/floquet-ness-qoc/README.md

 The scripts save compact `.npz` result files into `results/runs/`.

-## Notes on the cleanup

-The original files were notebook-heavy and mixed several tasks in one place: model definitions, optimization, plotting, presentation figures, and extra exploratory diagrams.
-This cleaned version separates those responsibilities.

-Important cleanup decisions:

-- The old folder name `bell_floquent_final` was renamed conceptually to `bell_thermal_machine` in the source code.
-- The Fourier coefficient layout is made consistent: `[a1, b1, a2, b2, ...]`.
-- Optimization scripts are short and call reusable functions from `src/`.
-- Presentation plotting is no longer mixed with optimization code.
-- Original notebooks are preserved in `legacy_notebooks/` but are not the main entry point.

 ## Future work

 A natural next step is experimental implementation in a circuit-QED platform.
 Circuit QED is a good candidate because superconducting qubits allow tunable drives, engineered dissipation, and reservoir-engineering protocols.
 In that setting, the optimized Fourier controls would need to be translated into experimentally feasible microwave/control pulses with bandwidth, amplitude, calibration, and noise constraints.